 Peppermint essential oil for improved scalp circulation

 Peppermint is fresh, stimulating, and uplifting.
-When applied to the skin, it has a cooling effect and can increase local blood circulation and reduce dryness, itching, and other unwanted scalp problems.
+When applied to the skin, it has a cooling effect, can increase local blood circulation, and reduce dryness, itching, and other unwanted scalp problems.
 Increased blood flow to the scalp is especially beneficial for hair growth during the anagen phase, as it helps deliver essential nutrients and oxygen to starved hair follicles.

 If you struggle with oily hair and scalp, peppermint essential oil is also great for helping "train" your hair into shampooing it less often while balancing oil (sebum) production.
 By clarifying and invigorating the hair without stripping it of its necessary oils, peppermint oil can balance the scalp's sebum production while nourishing the hair.

 Tea tree essential oil for cleansing hair and scalp

 Tea tree essential oil is the jack of all trades for natural skincare.
 Tea tree oil can combat acne vulgaris, cure sweaty feet, and even freshen up your toothbrush thanks to its powerful cleansing, antibacterial, and antimicrobial properties.
 It also does wonders when it comes to scalp health!
 Tea tree oil is widely used to combat infections and cure dandruff - it can open up clogged hair follicles to improve hair growth, cure scalp acne, and wash away product build-up on the hair.
 Tea tree oil can nourish the hair's roots, promoting fullness and flowing locks when applied to the scalp.

 How to use essential oils in the hair